deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "That white van you didn't like the look of isn't moving..."

 Corporal Harel wasn't the only one who looked up and scrutinized the van in question, his attention ratcheting up a gear.
-Tensions were running high – they were always running high – and the last thing they needed right now was a suspicious vehicle.
+Tensions were running high---they were always running high---and the last thing they needed right now was a suspicious vehicle.
 The way the van (a venerable Toyota) had parked a good long way down the road from the checkpoint, not even in the shade of the trees or anything, and hadn't moved since was definitely troubling.

 "How long?"